I haven't done that because you should see what happened the other day when I, what I was at, sorry.

 I'm 63.

-Well, I did, but I was raised in a family to whom uh issues like this were commonly discussed with passionate opinions.
+Well, I did, but I was raised in a family to whom issues like this were commonly discussed with passionate opinions.

-I I I've asked myself, is it really that different in that sense than it was in 1969, 70, 71 when I was your age?
+I've asked myself, is it really that different in that sense than it was in 1969, 70, 71 when I was your age?

-And I I I have to think it is.
+And I have to think it is.

 I mean, I have to think that you're right.

-Uh there are so many more media distractions.
+There are so many more media distractions.

-And if you wanted to read magazines, you had the mag there there there wasn't a sci-fi channel.
+And if you wanted to read magazines, you had the magazine.

-And so if anybody who was uh immersed in media back when I was a kid was immersed in news media and public affairs as well as entertainment media.
+And so anybody who was immersed in media back when I was a kid was immersed in news media and public affairs as well as entertainment media, there was no escaping it.

 Today you can if you want to.